-According to the United States Patent and Trademark Office (USPTO), the automotive brand logos displayed on the right side of the mural are all registered trademarks.
-As a result, these logos must be removed from the mural as a condition of approval to ensure compliance with LDR mural regulations.
-Their inclusion raises concerns regarding the blurred boundary between public art and business advertising, undermining the intent of the mural ordinance.
+The inclusion of automotive brand logos such as Chevrolet, Honda, Ford, Audi, and Dodge constitutes a direct violation of the definition of a mural which strictly prohibits incorporating brand names, logos, trademarks, or commercial messaging.
+According to the United States Patent and Trademark Office (USPTO), the automotive brand logos displayed on the right side of the mural are all registered trademarks as depicted in the "before" image.
+As a result, the applicant has removed all the trademark logos from the mural as a condition of approval to ensure compliance with LDR mural regulations as shown in the "proposed" image.